Beth Osborne, M.Ed., BSW

 Brianna Taylor, M.Ed., LPCC-S

 Brianna is a Licensed Professional Clinical Counselor-supervisor at H.O.P.E.
 She obtained her Master of Education in Professional Counseling and Human Development from Lindsey Wilson College in 2019.
-Brianna loves having the opportunity to meet people where they are and guide them on their path to healing.
+Brianna loves meeting people where they are and guiding them on their path to healing.
 Her counseling philosophy is that each person already has what they need inside of them, and her job is to provide them with the necessary support, empathy, and acceptance to help them facilitate change.
 Brianna is passionate about providing people with hope and connection, advocating for clients, raising awareness about mental health, helping people to feel heard, and working with people of all ages.
 In her free time, Brianna enjoys reading and spending time with her husband, baby girl, and two dogs.

 Brianna Taylor, Licensed Professional Clinical Counselor-Supervisor

-Chonda Saettel is a recent graduate from Campbellsville University with a Master’s degree in Social Work.
+Chonda Saettel recently graduated from Campbellsville University with a Master’s degree in Social Work.
 Chonda graduated from Lindsey Wilson College with a Bachelor’s degree in Human Services and Counseling.
 Chonda has worked with clients ages 3 to 100 with various learning abilities, mental diagnoses, and substance use disorders.
-Chonda loves to spend time with her family and friends and loves doing anything outdoors.
+Chonda loves spending time with her family and friends and loves doing anything outdoors.
 Chonda passed her master’s exam and is waiting for full licensure credentialing.

 Chonda Saettel, Certified Social Worker, Positive Behavior Support Specialist